fareen341/Django-notes/README.md

 Now when we run the migartion it'll do the following:
     - Remove field id from product
     - Add field product_id to product

+for more one line update, save & delete: https://www.webforefront.com/django/singlemodelrecords.html
 </pre>

 <b>1)default</b>